Scheduled MonumentsWalesEdnol Chapel

 What is Ednol Chapel?

-Ednol Chapel is a medieval chapel located in Radnorshire, Wales, and is recorded as a scheduled ancient monument under Cadw designation RD273.
+Ednol Chapel is a medieval chapel located in Radnorshire, Wales, and represents an important example of rural ecclesiastical architecture in the Welsh borderlands.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD273.

 What period does Ednol Chapel date from?

 Ednol Chapel dates from the medieval period, and is classified as a chapel.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Ednol Chapel?